IT Focus Area: cloud

 Define Your Expected Business Outcomes with These 3 Questions

 The cloud conversation is everywhere today as more companies move workloads to cloud to achieve business transformation.
-According to a McKinsey study, more than one in three companies will use public infrastructure as the primary environment for at least one workload by 2018.
+According to the 2018 IDG Cloud Computing Study, 77percent of enterprises have at least one application or a portion of their enterprise computing infrastructure in the cloud.
 But they risk running into trouble by not defining their expected business outcomes.

 Ask these three critical questions to determine how you want cloud to impact your business: